-- If you join on 31 December 2021, it will continue until you have reached the AOW state pension age.
+- If you participate in the Vitality Pact scheme, your participation will continue until you have reached the AOW state pension age.
 If your employment is terminated for a different reason, the Vitality pact will come to an end earlier.

 - If you opt for the Vitality pact with 80% of working hours, you can choose after a year to extend the scheme and work only 60% of your full-time hours.
 You must, however, continue to work at least 16 hours.

 - You can only participate after your accumulated leave from the long-term saving model (e.g. sabbatical) has been taken in full and the number of hours of leave has been reduced to a maximum of one year's credit in relation to the number of holiday hours to which you are entitled annually on the basis of your original employment contract.